alc0ve/automatic-fortnight-debuggers/README.md

 3. Once the repository is cloned, create a .env file with your database name, username, and MySQL password
 4. Type 'mysql -u root -p' into your terminal and enter in your password
 5. Source the schema file by typing 'SOURCE db/schema.sql' into the terminal
-6. 'NPM run seed'
+6. 'npm run seed'
-7. 'NPM start' to start up the server
+7. 'npm start' to start up the server

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:

 ## Deployment